 MedU is proud to announce the release of our new learning management system.
-Coming in June, 2017 MedU’s leading virtual patient courses will be available via a new LMS offering an improved user experience including streamlined navigation, new mobile access, and updated reporting and administration.
+MedU’s leading virtual patient courses are now available via our new LMS offering an improved user experience including streamlined navigation, new mobile access, and updated reporting and administration.

 Same High Quality Case Content